-Based on the introduction of key concepts in the energy chain and thermodynamics, the course analyses trends and drivers in energy supply, and derives the need for renewable energies as a consequence of limited fossil resources and the climate change due to emission of carbon dioxide and other greenhouse gases.
-An overview is provided on the origin and genesis of conventional energy resources, the search for them and their use and application in society as well as the most important technologies for renewable energy conversion: wind, solar, and hydro.
+Based on the introduction of key concepts in the energy chain and thermodynamics, the course analyses trends and drivers in energy supply.
+The need for renewable energies as a consequence of limited fossil resources and climate change due to the emission of carbon dioxide and other greenhouse gases is explained.
+An overview of conventional and renewable energy resources and their applications is provided.
+Different kinds of energy conversion processes are explained and their efficiency is discussed.

-The vast impact on the environment from conventional and renewable energy resource is illustrated and discussed using different concepts as "sustainability", "carbon footprint" and others.
+The vast impact of conventional and renewable energy resources on the environment is illustrated and discussed using different concepts like e.g. "sustainability" or "carbon footprint".

-National, European and international policy approaches to secure energy provision and to reduce emissions of climate gases are presented and discussed
+National, European and international policy approaches to reduce the missions of climate gases are presented and discussed.

-Climate gases are presented and discussed Teaching methods Lectures and practical trainings with workgroup exercises, excursions
+Teaching methods Lectures and practical trainings with workgroup exercises, excursions Entry requirements